-- The MEd program is available to those who hold early childhood, elementary, or secondary teacher certification and have at least three years of approved teaching experience. - The program is designed for working adults.
+- 1. The MEd program is available to those who hold early childhood, elementary, middle, secondary, or K-12 teacher certification. - 2.
+The program is designed for working adults.
 Courses are all online, except for practicums and field experiences. - 3.
 A graduate student is considered full-time when enrolled in 9 hours per semesters.
 The maximum load is 15 hours per semester. - 4.
 The total number of transfer credits may not exceed 25% of the graduate program requirements.
 Credits will be accepted if they: - a. have been completed within the past five years, - b. meet the core or program requirements, and - c. are approved by the Graduate Admissions Committee.